FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/arro/blog.md

 ### Openness

 ###### Openness checklist
-- [ ] the model (code) is publicly inspectable (Marc: nicht gefunden)
+- [ ] the model (code) is publicly inspectable
-- [ ] the training/test data are publicly inspectable (Marc: habe im git repo von ores keine training/test daten gefunden)
+- [ ] the training/test data are publicly inspectable
 - [x] individual decisions are reproducible
 - [x] changes are logged and version controlled